Previous Page

 • Caregiver protective actions or factors affecting parent-caregiver protective capacity.

-The screener thoroughly documents the rationale for his or her assessment in the Formal Screening Contact Narrative in IMPACT.
+The screener thoroughly documents the rationale for the assessment in the Formal Screening narrative in IMPACT.
 The screening assessment is incomplete without support.
 Using the required terminology without clear and specific explanation is not enough for an assessment.
 The screener documents any concerns or observed trends from reviewing case history and how those influence the screener’s assessment.
 The legal definition of abuse or neglect cannot be the only justification for case closure.

-Before progressing or closing an intake that is eligible for formal screening, the screener takes the following actions in IMPACT:
+Before progressing or closing an intake that meets criteria for screening, the screener takes the following actions in IMPACT:

 • The results of the person search, including a summary of any prior DFPS history.